By Ed Muniz- Photos by Laura Stubbs and Lauren Gray

 Among the performers was a lively display by Zahara Kimbrough.
 She displayed the talent of dance with her rhythmic routine.

 “My spot and dancing with all the energy I have is what I thought I did well,” said Kimbrough.
-“I messed up with the foot work and git stuck so I had to keep going on.
+“I messed up with the foot work and got stuck so I had to keep going on.
 I though we gave a lot of energy and stayed together and worked as a team.”

 Another Diva front and center for all the judges to see was Saniya Hargrove.
 Her dance abilities were easy to see why she was near the judge’s table.
 When asked is there was any pressure to perform right in front of the judges, Hargrove said,